OpenTechSchool/html-css-beginners/core/underground.md

 repository.
 When you type `git pull`, that's where it pulls from.

-In this case you might consider your coach as also being upstream, or even the Grand Poobah himself.
+In this case you might consider your coach as also being upstream, or even the oligarchs (aka OTS Organisers) at the top.
 If they push any changes to their repository, then you'll want to be able to pull those changes into your repository.
 For all you know, your coach might have completely overwritten all your changes and added a curse for your pets in the README file.
-Let's add another upstream to see what is happening:
+Let's add another upstream to see what is
+happening:

 {% highlight sh %}
-$ git remote add stevenfarlie https://github.com/stevenfarlie/berlin-underground
+$ git remote add upstream https://github.com/OpenTechSchool/underground
 {% endhighlight %}

-This adds an upstream repository called `stevenfarlie`.
-Now we can `fetch` directly from the Grand Poobah.
-This will download the `stevenfarlie/berlin-underground` repository and store it under `stevenfarlie/`, so it won't interfere with your changes:
+This adds an upstream repository called `upstream`.
+Now we can `fetch` directly from the Oligarchs.
+This will download the `OpenTechSchool/underground` repository and store it under the name `upstream`, so it won't interfere with your changes:

 {% highlight sh %}
-$ git fetch stevenfarlie
+$ git fetch upstream
 {% endhighlight %}

 If you want to bring the changes into your work, use `merge`:

 {% highlight sh %}
-$ git merge stevenfarlie/master
+$ git merge upstream/master
 {% endhighlight %}

 You might want to have a look at the changes it brought, by typing :